MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMTaskSequenceDeployment.md

 ### -DeploymentOption

 Specifies if clients download all content before starting the task sequence, or download content as needed by the running task sequence.
-By default, clients download content as needed.
-The acceptable values for this parameter are:

-- DownloadAllContentLocallyBeforeStartingTaskSequence
-- DownloadContentLocallyWhenNeededByRunningTaskSequence

 ```yaml
 Type: DeploymentOptionType